 Drug Enforcement Administration (DEA)

 The DEA is a branch of the US Department of Justice that aims to enforce drug laws.
 Mainly, the DEA targets drug activity within the US, but often targets drug cartels that supply to the US.
 Internationally, it mainly targets North and South American drug cartels, but has also launched investigations in drug activity overseas, including in Iran, Pakistan, and the Netherlands.
-The DEA is associated with operations to suppress Mexican drug cartels, and often aids and collaborates with the Mexican government to do so.
+The DEA is associated with operations to suppress Mexican drug cartels and often aids and collaborates with the Mexican government to do so.

 History & Developments